Long-range Correlations in a Data Sequence Extracted Via Polymeric Compaction

 Now, if the random interactions were annealed, the following argumentation on averaging over a canonical ensemble with temperature $T$ would be straightforward.
 Boltzmann weighting would lead to attraction

 after Taylor expanding $H$ as is well known.
-In the quenched case, a general statement regarding attraction is unknown to the author even though this seems extremely plausible in general (For preliminary work, see \cite{4}).
+See for instance, the functional formalism presented in \cite{6}.
+The nonlinear hierarchy may be broken by a Hartree approximation leading to mean-field theories \cite{7}.
+In the quenched case, a general statement regarding attraction is unknown to the author even though this seems extremely plausible in general (For preliminary work, see \cite{8}).
 Accordingly, effective attraction is here simply hypothesized.
 If the coupling parameter $\alpha$ is large enough, the chain will simply collapse onto itself to form a globule of volume $V \!=\!
 L b^2$ where $L \!=\! m b$ is the contour length of the chain and $b$ is an effective minimum size of a bead.
 If there were no long-range correlations, it would be fair to assume the globule is spherical in view of isotropy.
+Nevertheless, there are minor fluctuations from the spherical state.

 This inevitably leads to the conclusion that the long-range correlations should give rise to deviations of the globular shape from perfect sphericity.
 The potato-like deviations are suggested to be correlated with the relevant information incorporated in the original sequence.
-The standard theory of the moment expansion of the gravitational field of the earth may then be applied \cite{5}.
+The standard theory of the moment expansion of the gravitational field of the earth may then be applied \cite{9}.

 In conclusion.
 I have conjectured a numerical way of expressing the long-range correlations within an informational sequence with the potato-like shape resulting after numerical simulations of a polymer model with a suitably chosen Hamiltonian.
 It would be interesting to see if any general theory may emerge from these preliminary speculations.